 In addition, they help minimise the cost of piping and foundations, as they hold more in a single pressure vessel.

 The Hortonsphere® is named after Horace Ebenezer Horton, builder of the first spherical pressure vessels, back in 1923.

-Underground storage is a cost efficient way to store very large quantities of LPG.
+Why would we have propane gas storage underground?
+Underground storage is a cost efficient way to store very large quantities of Propane.